 Luckily I made up for that yesterday when I consumed nearly an entire triangle of creamy syrah-soaked toscana from Trader Joe’s (OMGwherehasthisbeenallmylife?!).
 Get on that people, stat.

-Instead of the cheese I wasn’t sure about, I threw together some mayo with sriracha and lots of lime junk.
+Instead of the cheese I wasn’t sure about, I threw together some mayo with sriracha and lots of lime.
 I typically only like mayo on my BLT’s and thousand-calorie diner club sandwiches, but something about this sounded flipping awesome.
 And then I was even able to top my burger with tomato and butter lettuce (favorite… I wonder why) and eat pretty much an entire month’s worth of vegetables here.

 I love when that happens.

-Asian Turkey Burgers
+Ginger Soy Turkey Burgers

 makes 4 burgers